 301 Latin Epistolary Literature.
 F, core.
 Readings from the letters of Cicero and Pliny.
 The letters are read as social and political documentation for issues, movements, and conditions of the Late Republic and Early Empire and as commentaries on the careers and personalities of their authors.
 Prerequisite: 205 or 206.
 Offered in alternate years.
 Mr. R. Wevers.
+Not offered 1988-89.

 302 Latin Philosophical Literature.
 S, core.
 Texts selected from such authors as Lucretius, Cicero, Seneca, Lactantius, and St. Augustine to illustrate the Latin contribution to Western culture, particularly in ethical and social thought.
 Prerequisite: 205 or 206.
 Offered in alternate years.
 Staff.
+Not offered 1988-89.

 303 Latin Epic and Lyric Poetry.
 S, core.
 Selected readings from such authors as Vergil, Catullus, Horace, and from the elegiac poets, with some attention to metrics and the Greek heritage in epic and lyric.
 Prerequisite: 205 or 206.
 Offered in alternate years.
 Mr. K. Bratt.
-Not offered 1987-88.

 304 Latin Historical Literature.
 S, core.
 Intensive reading in the major Roman historians of the Late Republic and Early Empire.
 Emphasis is placed upon the proper interpretation of these writers as sources for our understanding of the political movements of the period.
 Collateral reading and reports.
 Prerequisite: 205 or 206.
 Offered in alternate years.
-Staff.
-Not offered 1987-88.
+Mr. G. Harris.

-A catalog with the descriptions of all interim courses is available after October 1987.
+A catalog with the descriptions of all interim courses is available after October 1988.